jessstringham/7weeksofmaking/notes.md

 I did a few more experiments with the Displace TOP that I didn't post, but it was pretty fun.
 [This post](https://forum.derivative.ca/t/explaining-the-displace-top/152892) on the Forum was super super useful, and I started experimenting with my own simple displacement inputs.
 It's really wicked to think about using image data to instruct how to change another image, and I wonder if I can do some fun tricks there.
 I also love the parallels with using images as input into Instanced Geometry.

 In the end, my post was another "Noise as displace input".
 I took a ramp with a short period, which create lots of repeating gradients, and just used some noise to displace it.
 I thought the effect was cool without too much thinking.

+# Part 3

+Shaders and such

+## Day 11 (2022-07-17)

+Started with an idea of making something generative with shaders, but ran into problems pretty quick.

+Instead I really liked the [trick used in this tutorial](https://www.youtube.com/watch?v=Ms6_vBn0XQQ) to draw squares using Limit TOP's quantize.
+I didn't end up using the lines in my final result though: I just took a threshold on random noise.

+I was thinking I could challenge myself and try mapping it to polar coordinates using the Displace TOP (heh), but [this trick](https://www.google.com/search?client=safari&rls=en&q=touchdesigner+polar+coordinates&ie=UTF-8&oe=UTF-8) of creating a tube with one opening's radius=0 seemed to work pretty well.
+I don't really like the blur near the edge.
+I tried out Texture SOP on the tube to make some fun effects, but it didn't improve the blur.
+I'm guessing it's because the tube's radius is (in its head) more than 1000 pixels I'm providing.
+I might be able to repeat the pattern.

+I fiddled with a few variations.

+I do like the effect of Blur TOP + (Displace TOP + noise) to distort + Threshold to sharpen again to make wobbly lines.